Croats in Bosnia and Herzegovina

 As regards the tribe of the Croats, which is assigned to the river Bosna, their character is reflected in their cheerful mood; throughout Bosnia they are also known according to that river... [i.e. Croats = Bosniaks i.e. Bosnians].

-interesting passage describing virtues of the
+Then follows an interesting passage describing virtues of the Croats in Bosnia.

 Što se tiče plemena Hrvata, koje se pripisuje rijeci Bosni, njihov se značaj odrazuje u veseloj naravi; oni su po Bosni poznati i po tekućoj rijeci prozvati [dakle Bošnjaci].
 Duša im je čista, a lice svijetlo; većinom su stasiti i prostodušni - njihovi likovi kao značajevi naginju pravednosti.
 Golobradi mladići i lijepi momci poznati su (na daleko) po pokrajinama radi naočitosti i ponositosti, a daroviti spisatelji kao umni i misaoni ljudi.
 Uzrok je ovo, što je Bog - koji se uzvisuje i uzdiže - u osmanlijskoj državi podigao vrijednost tome hvaljenom narodu dostojanstvom i čast njegove sreće uzvisio kao visoki uzrast i poletnu dušu, jer se meddu njima nasilnika malo nalazi.
 Većina onih, koji su dossli do visokih položaja (u Turskoj državi) odlikuju se veledušjem to jest: čašću i ponosom; malo ih je koji su tjeskogrudni, zavidni i pohlepni.
 Neustrašivi su u boju i na mejdanu, a u društvu, gdje se uživa i pije, prostodušni.
 Obično su prijazni, dobroćudni i ljubazni.
 Osobito se odlikuje ovo pleme vanrednom ljepotom i iznimnim uzrastom...
 Bez sumnje Bošnjaci, koji se pribrajaju hrvatskom narodu, odlikuju se kao prosti vojnici dobrotom i pobožnosti, kao age i zapovjednici obrazovanošću i vrlinom; ako dođu do časti velikih vezira, u upravi su dobroćudni, ponosni i pravedni, da ih velikaši hvale i odlični umnici slave.''